MicrosoftDocs/azure-devops-docs/docs/organizations/public/_shared/warning-cross-link.md

 If a work item is moved from a private project into a public project, it has details about the private project stored in its history.

 <!-- TODO: link to /accounts/invite-outside-users.md when it lands -->
-When you invite someone to become a member of a project, that person will gain access to additional resources and details about the account.
-Specifically they will have access to the following information.
+When you invite someone to become a member of a project, that person gains access to additional resources and details about the account.
+Specifically, they have access to the following information.

 | Area             | Additional details a member receives                     |
 |------------------|----------------------------------------------------------|